Below you will find the description of the billing logic and how the billing is calculated for the following bucket resources:

-CPU, CPU shares, and memory limits are set for the Compute zone.
+CPU, CPU shares, and memory limits are set for the compute zone.

 When calculating CPU billing for a particular resource, the sum of all virtual server’s CPU over the free limit is billed.

-Free CPU limit is 3.
+The free CPU limit is 3.

 If we have two virtual servers: